Howard County, Indiana

 Howard County is one of 92 counties in the U.S. state of Indiana.
 As of the 2020 census, the population was 83,658.
 The county seat is Kokomo.
 Originally named Richardville County, it was renamed in 1846 to commemorate General Tilghman Ashurst Howard.

-Howard County comprises the Kokomo, Indiana, Metropolitan Statistical Area.
+Howard County comprises the Kokomo Metropolitan Statistical Area, as defined by the United States Census Bureau.
+Kokomo is also the principal city of the area known as North Central Indiana, the area around Kokomo with economic ties.
+The six county area including Cass, Clinton, Fulton, Howard, Miami, and Tipton counties had population of 228,331 people in 2010.

 Geography

 According to the 2010 census, the county has a total area of 293.92 sqmi, of which 293.06 sqmi (or 99.71%) is land and 0.86 sqmi (or 0.29%) is water.